SamUndefined/websitebutforrealthistime/content/posts/2019-05-13-easily-create-and-deploy-a-website-for-junior-developers.md

 ### Deploy the site

-1. Commit it!
-Run `git commit -am "Initial commit"` in your terminal inside of the folder you're working in.
+1. Run `git init` in your terminal inside of the folder you're working in.
-2. Create a repository in GitHub for your project (name it `your_github_username.github.io`)
+2. Commit it!
+Again in the terminal, run `git commit -am "Initial commit"`.
-3. Drag and drop your folder into your new repository
+3. Create a repository in GitHub for your project (name it `your_github_username.github.io`).
+Make sure you type in your username + ".github.io" exactly for repository's name, or it won't work.
-4. Enable GitHub pages from you repository's settings
+4. Drag and drop your folder into your new repository
-5. Check out your site at https://your_github_username.github.io!
+5. Check out your site at https://your/_github/_username.github.io!
 Woot!

 ### Congrats!
 You have a website out in the wild!